ValentinM27/ValentinM27/README.md

 This is my GitHub profile 🙋‍♂️

-French Computer Science student, I'm passionate about web stuffs
+French Computer Science student based in Dijon 🇫🇷, I'm passionate about web stuffs 🌍 <br />

-I'm working with several front and back technologies such as React.JS, Node.JS, Java, SCSS ...
+I'm working with several front and back technologies such as React.JS, Node.JS, Java, SCSS ... <br />

+Enjoy ! 🎊

 ## ● Contact 📞